radiantearth/stac-spec/item-spec/item-spec.md

 As detailed above, Items contain properties, which are the main source of metadata for searching across Items.
 Many content extensions can add further property fields as well.
 Any property that can be specified for an Item can also be specified for a specific asset.
 This can be used to override a property defined in the Item, or to specify fields for which there is no single value for all assets.
+If a property is defined in the Item Properties, it is the default value for all assets in the Item.
-If a property is defined at the STAC entity level (Item or Collection), it is the default value for all assets.
+If a property is defined in a Collection on the top-level, it is the default value for all assets in the Collection.
-The values in the top level properties are considered nominal for the the Item or the Collection and thus may be adjusted for specific assets (see example below).
+Assets may override the properties inherited for specific assets (see example below).
+Note that in some cases the inheritance may not lead to the expected results if other semantics have been defined for the property.
+See the examples for `gsd` and `eo:bands` below.
+It also applies to some other fields such as `created` or `updated` (metadata-related timestamps get inherited and data-related timestamps are defined in assets).

 **It is important to note that the STAC API does not facilitate searching across Asset properties in this way, and this should be used sparingly.** It is primarily used to define properties at the Asset level that may be used during use of